How Is LLM Reasoning Distracted by Irrelevant Context? An Analysis Using a Controlled Benchmark: The Dataset

 \subsection{Stepwise Solution Evaluator}

 After constructing \dataset{}, we build a stepwise solution evaluator to automatically evaluate LLM-generated solutions.
 For each problem and predicted solution, we report three \emph{binary} scores; for each, a value of 1 is awarded only when the stated criterion is fully satisfied. \paragraph{$\bullet$ Step Accuracy (SAcc):} Our symbolic parser reads the model’s chain‑of‑thought and executes every intermediate equation in topological order.
 SAcc = 1 iff \emph{all} equations are arithmetically correct \emph{and} each step references only symbols that have already been defined.
+We enforce node-level alignment in the parser (not strict sequence matching).
 This strict all‑or‑nothing formulation avoids inflating performance with partially correct derivations. \paragraph{$\bullet$ Path Accuracy (PAcc):} To quantify \emph{distraction robustness} we check whether the model confines its reasoning to the augmented dependency graph \(\mathcal{G}'\) after injecting irrelevant context.
-PAcc = 1 iff (i) no extraneous nodes appear and (ii) every required dependency is present—regardless of which arithmetic operator it applies.
+PAcc = 1 iff (i) every required dependency on \(P\) is present, and (ii) no irrelevant node is used in the computation of any step on \(P\).
+Similar to SAcc, evaluation is performed via \emph{node-level alignment}, not strict sequence matching: valid steps may appear in any order, and redundant or extra steps are permitted, so long as they do not interfere with the correct solution path \(P\).
 PAcc is a relaxation of SAcc as it only requires stepwise reasoning to be correct, but not the associated values themselves. \paragraph{$\bullet$ Extraction Answer Accuracy (EAcc):} To capture final‐answer correctness, EAcc = 1 iff the model’s extracted answer exactly matches the ground truth.
 We report EAcc only for prompting, but our focus remains on SAcc and PAcc.

 We evaluate these metrics over a large set of problems and report each as the percentage (\%) of instances achieving a score of 1.